serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/RowFieldsBase/GetFieldsByAttribute.md

 # RowFieldsBase.GetFieldsByAttribute method (1 of 2)
 **namespace:** *[Serenity.Data](../../README.md#serenity.data-namespace)*   **assembly**: *[Serenity.Net.Services](../../README.md)*

-Gets the fields by attribute.
+Gets the fields that have an attribute of the specified type.

 ```csharp
 public Field[] GetFieldsByAttribute(Type attrType)